TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 i.e., the component of $\vect{w}$ in the direction of the first basis vector is multiplied by 3, the other component gets a factor
 $(-1)$.

-In a later section we will study matrices $A$ for which such a basis of eigenvectors exists (and call them diagonalizable).
+In a later section we will study matrices $A$ for which such a basis of eigenvectors exists (and call them diagonalisable).

 ::::::